Five Have Plenty of Fun: Plot

 The next day, Julian, Dick and Anne eventually realise that George has been kidnapped instead of Berta.
-Afraid that Berta might also be abducted, they send her away to stay with Joan's cousin, with whom the children's gypsy friend, Jo, also lives.
+For her safety, they send Berta away to stay with Joanna's cousin, with whom the children's gypsy friend, Jo, also lives.
 Berta is dressed as a simple country girl and is now called Jane.
 Julian, Dick and Anne then find clues left by George, including a slip of paper with the word 'Gringo' written on it.
 Through Jo, the children learn that Gringo runs a fair.
 Jo's friend at the fair, Spiky, points them in the direction of Gringo's caravan, where George had until recently been held captive.
 Julian enlists the help of a local garage worker, Jim, to find out the recent movements of Gringo's distinctive car.
 They soon have directions to a house where they suspect George is being held.

 That night, Julian and Dick set off with Timmy to find George.
 Jo secretly follows them.
 The boys eventually find George, but the three are then caught and locked in a room.
-Jo and Timmy then rescue them and the crooks are locked up.
-The children return to Kirrin Cottage and tell their tale to Anne and Joan.
+Jo and Timmy rescue them and the crooks are locked up.
+The children return to Kirrin Cottage and tell their tale to Anne and Joanna.
 After an enormous breakfast, they all fall asleep.
 Aunt Fanny, Uncle Quentin, Elbur and Berta later that morning arrive at Kirrin Cottage.
 The police are summoned and instructed to arrest the men locked in the house.
 Elbur consents to Berta staying longer at Kirrin with her new friends.
 Finally, Dick proposes to write their adventure down in a book and call it 'Five Have Plenty Of Fun'.